amirostad/Web_scraping_jobs/README.md

 - For more info, see requirements.txt file

 ## Data collection
-- The dataset from kaggle was used in combination with over 1500 data scientist positions scraped with the glassdoor_scraper in this repository.
+- The dataset from kaggle was used in combination with over 1500 data scientist positions scraped with the glassdoor_scraper developed and uploaded in this repository.
 - The glassdoor scraper in https://github.com/PlayingNumbers/ds_salary_proj was used as a base scraper but it had many broken HTML tags and defective Xpaths so a good portion of the Selenium code had to be revised.
 - The following features were scraped for each position:
     - Salary Estimate